International Student Support

 WMA’s rich history of enrolling and supporting international students began in 1847 when Monson Academy enrolled Chinese students, the first school in the United States to do so.
 Thai and Japanese students followed soon after.
 The international student body has remained a foundation of the school for more than 150 years and continues to this day.

-The International Students Office at Wilbraham & Monson Academy exists to provide an information and support system for students from more than 30 countries.
+The International Students Office at Wilbraham & Monson Academy exists to provide an information and support system for students from 32 countries.
 Students, parents, and families of our international students can expect a warm and welcoming experience when dealing with the office.
-Inquiries may be directed to Gayle Hsiao, Director, at email@example.com or 413.596.9103.
+Inquiries may be sent to program director Gayle Hsiao at firstname.lastname@example.org or 413.596.9103.

 Resources available to current and new students at Wilbraham & Monson Academy include: